 Learning to focus on one project at a time is the real key to both productivity and making the most of your energy.
 Well, now I know. 🙂

 Of course, “just focusing” is much easier said than done.
-So, today, I’m recommending three books that will help you sit down, get to work, and stop bouncing from work to Instagram to email to, oh, pretty much anything else that pops up.
+So, I recommend three books that will help you sit down, get to work, and stay focused…particularly if you work from home.

 Hyatt takes a slightly different look at focusing, including the idea that some kinds of tasks are not actually WORTH focusing on.
 He helps you evaluate what’s truly important in your job, cut out what’s not, and make sure that your time and focus is spent on activities that will move you forward in your life and energize you instead of those that deplete you.